 4. Annulment.
 As the landlord’s wife had not accepted the purchase option, an attempt was made to annul this option pursuant to Section 1:88 of the Dutch Civil Code.
 An appeal for annulment must be based upon (among other things) actual residence.
 But the couple no longer lived in the home.
 However, a few ways out are conceivable, so that – in case of non-residence – the above-mentioned condition can still be met.
 Two examples.
 According to case law, actual residence is the case if a spouse had to leave the home because of a court ruling or if the home is intended for future occupancy.
 Both situations are not comparable to the present one.
 The property was abandoned with the intention of selling it.
 And the wish to reoccupy the rented property was made known too late.
 Consequently, it no longer counts.

 5. Reasonableness and fairness.
 As usual, the court is cautious in this regard.
 The landlord had based his claim on both the increase in the value of the home (after the stipulated purchase option) and the medical need for him to return to his dwelling.
 Such circumstances are insufficient.
 A good argument in this respect is that the landlord could easily have foreseen his medical condition – given his advanced age – at the time the arrangements were made.
 All in all: such argumentation is (in retrospect) a missed opportunity.
 In addition, it has rightly been noted that the increase in value is less important if the need is (actually) so pressing that the landlord has to reoccupy the property himself.
 Perhaps the landlord could have earned more sympathy from the court if this argumentation had taken a different slant.

-Please feel free to contact us if you have any questions about the formulation of purchase options, pre-emption rights or if you have any questions about the fulfilment of such rights.
+Please feel free to contact one of our specialists if you have any questions about the formulation of purchase options, pre-emption rights or if you have any questions about the fulfilment of such rights.

-This is a Legal Update from Lily Ginsberg.
+This is a Legal Update from the Commercial Tenancy Law practice group.